 You’ll find the Mexican people to be quite friendly towards expats and tourists.
 They do understand that having a reputable travel and tourism industry is a boon to the Mexican economy.
 If the tourist can gain useful experience from Mexico, then it’s a win-win situation, which is why there has been plenty of safety precautions put into effect.

 But, when you know learn some Spanish you’ll be heading towards a more productive experience in this country.

-Places to live in Mexico!
+Places that are safe to live in Mexico

 No one can give you the perfect answer to where you should be living in Mexico.
 This country is geographically diverse; you’ll find everything- from snow-capped mountains to hot beaches, and from bone-dry desert to humid jungles.
 To find out the most suitable place, you need to weigh up your priorities and requirements.

 You can, and should, also make a few exploratory trips not to be disappointed upon arrival and to be better prepared for the moving process.
 You will also find well over a million expats in Mexico who are either living there full or part-time so there is lots of company.